amanuel2/ng-forum/README.md

 [AngularMaterial](https://material.angularjs.org/latest/) = For Styling the nice Material Design ! :D

+##Expieriencing Issue?

+If you are expierincing any issues with this project, please request an issue, in the [issue block](https://github.com/amanuel2/ng-forum/issues).
+We will love to help you out! :D

 ##WARNING
 This is currently in HIGH ACTIVE DEVELOPMENT!
 BUGS ARE ISSUED!
 Contribution Is Welcome!
 ##How to run?